Class 6 Math Solutions WBBSE Chapter 14 Concept Of Line Segment Ray And Point

 Solution:

 Question 3.
-From picture (2), let’s identify two pairs of intersecting line segments on a plane and find the points at which they intersect.
+From the picture (2), let’s identify two pairs of intersecting line segments on a plane and find the points at which they intersect.

 Solution: